Paul-Emmanuel-Buffe/Arkose/README.md

 ## Author

 **Paul-Emmanuel Buffe**
-This case study was conducted autonomously as part of a proactive effort to deepen skills in data analysis a
+This case study was conducted autonomously as part of a proactive effort to deepen skills in data analysis.